Science Communication Unit Seminar

 Humber in a Box is an example of immersive storytelling, a method where audiences are placed within the story using technologies like 360 video and virtual reality.
 The SeriousGeoGames Lab continued to explore immersive storytelling across different settings.
 With Flash Flood!, the focus was on visitors to the Earth Arcade, a flexible exhibition space for public events (e.g. science festivals).
 It used virtual reality and real research data to immerse visitors into river value experiencing a flash flood.

 Inundation Street focused instead on audiences only, exploiting 360 video functionality on YouTube.
 It shows people what it is like to find your house flooded and shows some simple actions they can take to become more resilient.
 It has been viewed over 3.5 million times.
-Finally, the videos, Help Callum and Help Sali, used 360 videos to place users in the shows of children affected by flooding, hearing their real-life stories told in their own words.
+Finally, the videos, Help Callum and Help Sali, used 360 videos to place users in the shoes of children affected by flooding, hearing their real-life stories told in their own words.
 Classroom materials were co-created with teachers and young people to support the use of the videos as part of school classes.

 In this seminar, Dr Chris Skinner will share the history of the SeriousGeoGames Lab, the Earth Arcade, and the approaches to immersive storytelling and science exhibits that they used.